mark-watson/Clojure-AI-Book/manuscript/kgn.md

 ## Entity Types Handled by KGN

-To keep this example simple we handle just four entity types:
+To keep this example simple we handle just three entity types:

 - People
 - Organizations
 - Places

-In addition to finding detailed information for people, companies, cities, and countries we will also search for relationships between person entities and company entities.
+In addition to finding detailed information for people, organizations, and places we will also search for relationships between person entities and company entities.
 This search process consists of generating a series of SPARQL queries and calling the DBPedia SPARQL endpoint.

-As we look at the KGN implementation I will point out where and how you can easily add support for more entity types and in the wrap-up I will suggest further projects that you might want to try implementing with this example.

 Before we design and write the code, I want to show you the final output for an example: